eirini-tr/ADL/README.md

 **RADL/unwanted_columns_removal:** Function that removes zero columns and the columns having only one 1.

+**RADL/data_scaling:** Function that sums the values of the columns according to the size of the scale in an overlapping mode.

 # Citation

 Troullinou, E., Tsagkatakis, G., Palagina, G., Papadopouli, M., Smirnakis, S.M. and Tsakalides, P., 2020.
 Adversarial dictionary learning for a robust analysis and modelling of spontaneous neuronal activity.
 Neurocomputing, 388, pp.188-201.